alex-1134/gashi-darkside/README.md

 * Firefox

-~~code test~~

 **Deployment**

-The page was deployed to GitHub pages.
+* The page was deployed to GitHub pages.
-In the GitHub repository, I went to Settings tab and selected the Master Branch.
-After a few minutes the website was live.
+* In the GitHub repository, I went to Settings tab and selected the Master Branch.
+* After a few minutes the website was live.
 The link to the deployed Gashi website can be found here: https://alex-1134.github.io/gashi-darkside/ .